Wayne B. Phillips: 1984 Tour of West Indies

 By the 4th test openers Graeme Wood and Kepler Wessells were injured so Phillips had to open.
-Kim Hughes felt that Phillips could not keep as well so Woolley was recalled as a keeper and Phillips played as a specialist batsman (opening with Greg Ritchie); he only scored 5 and 22 and Australia lost by an innings and 30 runs.
+Kim Hughes felt that Phillips could not keep as well so Woolley was recalled as a keeper and Phillips played as a specialist batsman (opening with Greg Ritchie); he only scored 5 and 22 (taking part in an opening stand of 50 off seven overs) and Australia lost by an innings and 30 runs.

-In the 3rd ODI, Phillips was a keeper and opener, scoring 0.
-He made 64 as an opener/keeper in a tour game against Jamaica, but only 13 in the 4th ODI.
-Woolley's form had been poor and Phillips was back at behind the stumps for the 5th test, opening both innings as well, making only 12 and 2.
+In the 3rd ODI, which Australia lost, Phillips was a keeper and opener, scoring 0.
+Ian Chappell wrote after this game that "there is not a top class keeper in Australia at the moment and therefore Wayne Phillips has the chance to take the spot on the strength of his batting" but added that "If Phillips is to hold his position there (and his chances) he must be prepared to get a lot of bruises on his hands while practising his keeping."
+He supported the selection of Philllips as keeper because it would give the Australian team extra flexibility even allowing an extra bowler at times.

-Peter McFarline who covered the tour later said Roger "Woolley's tour with the gloves has been as poor as I have seen in this class of cricket.
+Peter McFarline wrote that Roger "Woolley's tour with the gloves has been as poor as I have seen in this class of cricket.
 It resulted in Wayne Phillips, a man of talent but not yet with the capacity to understand that talent, being placed in the position of keeping as well as opening the batting."
+McFarline felt that "if Phillips can improve behind the stumps this season at home... he will in time become a bonus, batting at number seven."

-McFarline argued the tour "showed conclusively that he is not an opening batsman of standing in this class" and felt his "future lies at six or seven in the order.
+Phillips made 64 as an opener/keeper in a tour game against Jamaica, but only 13 in the 4th ODI.
+Woolley's form had been poor and Phillips was back at behind the stumps for the 5th test, opening both innings as well, making only 12 and 2, and taking five catches.
+McFarline wrote "Phillips is a young man with a future, but not as an opening batsman where his angled bat makes him far too vulnerable to bowling of this pace."
+Summarising the tour, McFarline reiterated the series "improved his game enormously" but "showed conclusively that" Phillips was "not an opening batsman of standing in this class" and felt his "future lies at six or seven in the order.
 He needs to be given the keeping job for his state in order to make the improvement necessary to do the job for Australia in the future."

-Ian Chappell wrote towards the end of the tour that "there is not a top class keeper in Australia at the moment and therefore Wayne Phillips has the chance to take the spot on the strength of his batting" but added that "If Phillips is to hold his position there (and his chances) he must be prepared to get a lot of bruises on his hands while practising his keeping."